V4Fire/Core/src/core/object/watch/README.md

 # core/object/watch

-The module provides API to watch changes of JS objects, like, map-s, arrays, etc.
+The module provides API to watch changes of JS objects, like, maps, arrays, etc.
-The watching supports different strategies: one based on rewriting property accessors, another one based on JS Proxy objects.
+The watching supports different strategies:

+* based on rewriting property accessors (ES5 runtime);
+* based on JS Proxy objects (ES6 runtime).

-By default, is used the Proxy approach, if it supported by an execution environment, otherwise will be used the strategy of accessors.
+By default, if runtime supports Proxy objects, then will be used an approach based on these objects.
-You can manually define the strategy to use at each watcher.
+Otherwise, will be used a strategy based on accessors.
+Also, you can manually define a strategy to use for each watcher.

 ```js
 import watch from 'core/object/watch';